-This TEFL article gives practical advice for the different kinds of tests that ESL teachers must administer to their students and provides practical tips on how to prepare students for the test in a Communicative Class.
+This TESOL / TEFL article gives valuable advice for the different kinds of grammar and vocabulary tests that ESL teachers must administer to their students and provides practical tips on how to prepare students for the test in a Communicative Class.

 When evaluating students’ knowledge of grammar it is very important to determine whether each exercise is evaluating the mechanics part of the grammar or the meaning.
 In other words, it is important to determine whether the exercise is checking the students’ knowledge of the structure versus the knowledge of the function this structure fulfills in context.

 Exercises that test the grammar structure can be completed by students that have good memory, whereas memory alone will not help students understand or perform well in an exercise that tests students’ comprehension of the function of each statement.

 For example, an exercise that asks students to fill in the blanks with verbs in the correct tense will generally be testing the structure necessary to express the tense, rather than the meaning or function of the tense.

 In order to test their knowledge of the function of the tense, the exercise can, for example, provide a context paragraph with three possible sentences to complete it.
 According to the tense’s function, only one sentence would fit the context and the students would have to identify it depending on their knowledge of the meaning of the tense.

 Ideally when testing grammar, both structure and function should be evaluated equally.

 Evaluating vocabulary should be first and foremost according to the level of the students, for the results to truly reveal whether the students have incorporated the knowledge of the new words and expressions.

 Secondly, the number of words or expressions tested at one time should never be too high; otherwise, students will learn the vocabulary by heart and forget it right after the test.